Where to Stay in Toronto First Time: 8 Best Areas

 As one of the most affordable Toronto neighborhoods, you won’t find any luxury accommodation here.
 Whilst there are a few more stylish, boutique hotels leaning into the artsy, hipster atmosphere, you will mostly be choosing from comfortable practicality.

-Best Hotels in Toronto in Chinatown:
+Best Hotels in Toronto in Chinatown for first-time visitors:

 🔍MORE HOTELS IN CHINATOWN

 Harbourfront is one of the most aesthetically lovely districts in Toronto.
 If you are hoping to score a hotel room with stunning views across Lake Ontario, this is your best bet.
+You will also be staying right at the heart of the city swith easy access to top attractions.

 The water’s edge is lined with leafy parks in between the numerous marinas.
 You will find plenty of cafes, restaurants, and breweries with lovely lake views to enjoy a romantic meal or date night.